QUALIFYING PATIENTS IN MONTANA

 - admittance into hospice care

-A person under 18 can become a patient, but their parent or legal guardian must agree to act as the minor-patient's primary caregiver and control their use.
-There is a section of the application specifically for minor-patients.
+If you are under the age of 18, you can still become a patient, but a parent or legal guardian must agree to act as a caregiver, and they will be responsible for the control of your use; from obtaining cannabis on your behalf, to administering dosages.
+There is a separate application form specifically for minor-patients.